Asghar Khan case: Nawaz ordered to appear in person

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Tuesday issued notices to former prime minister Muhammad Nawaz Sharif and 31 others in the Asghar Khan case, asking them to appear before it in personal capacity on Wednesday (today).
+ISLAMABAD: The Supreme Court (SC) on Tuesday issued notices to former prime minister Muhammad Nawaz Sharif and 31 others in Asghar Khan case asking them to appear before it in personal capacity on Wednesday (today).

+A three-member bench of the Supreme Court, headed by Chief Justice of Pakistan (CJP) Mian Saqib Nisar will take up the case.

 As per the affidavit submitted by former ISI DG Asad Durrani, former prime minister Nawaz Sharif had received Rs3.5 million, Jamaat-i-Islami Rs5m, Syeda Abida Hussain Rs1m, former KP CM Mir Afzal Rs10m, former Sindh CM Jam Sadiq Rs5 million, Muhammad Khan Junejo Rs2.5m, Pir Pagara Rs2m, Altaf Hassan Qureshi and Mustafa Sadiq Rs0.5m each, Maulana Salauddin Rs0.3 and miscellaneous groups Rs5.4 million.